rehmanx/CodeCreatePlay/PseudoRandomNumberGenerators/RandUniformPointsInCircle.md

     }
 ```

-### _Everything seems good now, tutorial is done, report any mistakes, provide feedback anything is welcome AND if you like it support me on patreon._
+### _Everything seems good now, tutorial is done, report any mistakes, provide feedback anything is welcome AND if you like it support me on [CodeCreatePlay](https://www.patreon.com/CodeCreatePlay)._